 The Ingredients & Supplies

 A Large Air-Tight Mason Jar for Fermenting the Seeds

 Another Airtight Glass Jar or Bowl for Storing

 Ferment the seeds in the water and whey for 24-48 hours.

 Strain your seeds and add them to a high-powered blender or food processor.
 (Tip: I leave my paste just a little rough with bits of seeds)

 Store in a glass, air-tight container in the refrigerator.
 This paste will turn (go rancid) quickly so be sure to store it in air-tight glass and use it within the first two weeks.
 You’ll notice when it is beginning to turn.

 1 teaspoon per 10 lbs. of body weight.

-Feed daily for the duration of the paste.
-I generally make it every handful to several weeks, depending on my dogs and their current habits and the weather.
-(Rain brings parasites up from the soil.)
+You do need to feed this daily for the duration of the paste.
+I generally make it every handful to several weeks, depending on my dogs and their current habits.
+Like trash digging or random eating of who knows what. #lablife